ovh/docs/pages/web/hosting/cms_manual_installation/guide.en-asia.md

 #### 1.4 Prepare a database <a name="step1-4"></a>

 CMSs need a database to work.
-Our [Web Hosting](https://www.ovhcloud.com/asia/web-hosting/) solutions  include these, with the exception of [the free Start 10M hosting plan](https://www.ovhcloud.com/asia/domains/free-web-hosting/).
+Our [Web Hosting](https://www.ovhcloud.com/asia/web-hosting/) solutions include these.

 Use our documentation to [create a database from your web hosting plan](/pages/web/hosting/sql_create_database).